 4. Fully commit to your goal

 A mental shift happens when you FULLY commit to your goals.
 It’s a lot like taking your relationship with your bae from casual to committed.
 When you really (and fully) commit you’re saying, “This is important to me and I’m going to stop half-assing it!”
-When you apply that commitment to working out, you start making choices like getting up 30 minutes earlier to exercise.
-If that requires re-working your TV watching schedule to get to bed earlier, you’ll do that.
+When you apply that commitment to working out, for example, you start making choices like getting up 30 minutes earlier to exercise.
+If it means re-working your TV watching so you can get to bed earlier, you’ll do that.
 You’ll do whatever it takes.
-No willpower needed, just real commitment.
+No willpower needed, just total commitment.

 Meditation can help you stick to just about any goal you’re working on.
 It lets you have more patience with yourself when you slip up, more awareness so you see problems before they happen, and you’ll be giving yourself kinder self-talk so your mood and energy can stay stable.